Bearsampp/module-memcached/.gradle-docs/CONFIGURATION.md

 # Configuration Guide

-Complete guide for configuring the Bearsampp Module Memcached build system.
+Complete guide to configuring the Bearsampp Module Memcached build system.

+---

 ## Table of Contents